chrisgrieser/nvim-spider/README.md

 # nvim-spider
 Use the `w`, `e`, `b` motions like a spider.
 Move by subwords and skip insignificant punctuation.

-Lightweight and lua implementation of Subword Motion.
+Lua implementation of CamelCaseMotion.
 Works in normal, visual, and operator-pending mode.
 Works with counts.

 <!--toc:start-->
 - [Features](#features)